nasimsoltani/DataFactory/README.md

 ## Deep Learning Framework

-### Preprocessing
-Preprocessing is preparing the already collected dataset for being fed to the neural network.
-Preprocessing consists of a series of steps such as:
-1. Partitioning the dataset to training, validation, and test sets.
-2. Calculating mean and standard deviation of the training set, which is later used for z-score standardization.
-3. Creating training and test true labels for each signal.

-Before running the preprocessing script, we need to make sure that each signal is stored as a complex sequence with dimensions (1,N) (where N is the number of I/Q samples in the signal, and can be different for different signals) in one single folder.
-Each example should be named as devicename_A_B_etc.mat.
-During preprocessing device labels are infered from the first element before '_'.

 ### Running the framework
 The ML framework consists of python code that loads the data and